Why a Wellness Wheel?

 The Spare Tire

 This extra weight, or “spare tire,” that I carried for so long, evolved into a symbol for me.
 We carry a spare tire in our car for protection, in case we break down.
 But, we all know what the expression of “being a fifth wheel” means, too.
 It is something or someone not necessary.
 My extra weight was not necessary, but it provided me security on my journey up to that point.
-But, then I broke down and needed to use the spare tire up, and had to let the security of that fifth wheel go to allow the possibility of moving in the right direction.
+Then, beginning to view my health through a holistic lens, like the wellness wheel model, I began to realize I needed to let go of the security of that fifth wheel, to allow the possibility of moving in the right direction.

 Focus on the Positive